FEntwumS/NetlistReaderBackend/README.md

 all the necessary information.
 Therefore, it is important to provide an appropriate amount of RAM to the server.
 The software itself is currently configured to use up to 1.000 GB of system memory, but this limit can be raised to 4 TB if desired.

+## Log generation

+The backend automatically stores its logs in directory where the jar is located.
+Older log files automatically get deleted.